jmbcs/challenge-guestready/README.md

 4. Access FastAPI at [http://localhost:8001](http://localhost:8001)
    - User: `guestready`
    - Password: `test123`
+   - Documentation for endpoints can be found at [http://localhost:8001/redoc](http://localhost:8001/redoc)

 Watch the video below as a reference for the `Django` + `FastAPI` interaction.